rrosado-1/godot-mcp/README.md

 "Check the UID status of my Godot 4.4 project"

 "Update UID references in my Godot project after upgrading to 4.4"

-"Help me understand how to manage UIDs when moving script files outside of Godot"
 ```

 ## Implementation Details